If you’re a fan of the Wear OS experience but want mechanical hands on your smartwatch, LG’s launched something new this month just for you.

 The LG Watch W7 is a touchscreen smartwatch with mechanical hands.
 It’s got a 1.2-inch LCD 360 x 360 resolution display and a pair of hands that sit on top of it.
 For many people, that’s the perfect combination but it does come at a cost.

 The decision to include mechanical hands means you can run it as a standard watch sans Wear OS.
-It’ll run for 100 days on a single charge in mechanical mode, four days in analogue mode and two days in smart mode.
+It’ll run for 100 days on a single charge in mechanical mode, four days in analog mode, and two days in smart mode.

 Sounds great, doesn’t it?
 Well, hold your horses for a second.
 Remember the cost we referred to previously?
 It might just be a deal breaker.